MartinBruun/P6/README.md

 ## Future ideas
 - Setup more action flows.
 Automatic labelling when pull requests or issues are created, setup deletion of stale branches, setup workflows which can be run manually, etc.
+- Setup action flow, so that a reduction in coverage cannot be merged?
 - Make an action that set the person initially pushing the code as the Assignee, and setting everyone else as reviewers maybe?
 - Create milestones which are the Sprint Goal, and its work items?